MAHcodes/fulgore/README.md

 </h1>

 <p align="center">
-    This is where my Gleam projects shine, watch them fulgore! ✨
+    ⭐ Gleam with me!
+Witness the spark ignite as I adventure into the world of Gleam.
+Follow my progress, explore my projects, and watch them fulgore! ✨
 </p>